forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-faq.md

 **What data has Einstein for Developers been trained on?**

-Einstein for Developers uses Salesforce’s trusted generative AI, CodeGen, to assist you through Salesforce development.
+Einstein for Developers uses our trusted generative AI, CodeGen, to assist you through Salesforce development.
 CodeGen uses expertise that’s learned from anonymized code patterns.

 **Where can I learn more about Einstein for Developers Privacy and Data Protection?**